-That’s right, one of the most popular show on TV is in fact a comic adaption!
+That’s right, one of the most popular shows on TV is, in fact, a comic adaption!

 First published in 2003 by Image Comics, this comic series still runs presently on a month-to-month basis.
 Written by Robert Kirkman, The Walking Dead is a highly successful comic series, which is why when it made its way to television its debut episode was ranked so high!

 Yep, I know what you thinking… mind blown!
 That sitcom featuring Melissa Joan Hart was in fact based on a comic book.